corwinAmbre/experiments/README.md

 How to use
 ------
-Load the page, wait for the elements to be displayed and then click of any to change camera orientation
+Load the page, wait for the elements to be displayed and then click of any to change camera orientation.
+Demo can be run at http://experiments.midkemia.fr/threejsExperiment/

 Next steps
 ------